 BOARD OF DIRECTORS

 Priscilla has donated her time by volunteering at the Needham Community Council thrift shop and food pantry since 2012.
 She received a Bachelor of Science in Nursing, R.N from Boston College, and her Masters in Public Health from Boston University.
 Some accomplishments in her career include working as a U.S. Navy Lieutenant (1969-1972), working as a nurse epidemiologist at Boston City Hospital (1972-1974), she was an Associate Director at Beth Israel Hospital in Boston (1974-1991), a Trustee at Deaconess Glover Hospital ( 1991-1998), Senior Vice President at CRICO/Risk Management Foundation, Harvard Medical Institutions (1998-2001).
 A Senior Faculty Investigator at the Institute of Health Policy, Partners and Massachusetts General Hospital (2002), A Senior Vice President, Performance Improvement and Chief Quality Officer at Cambridge Health Alliance (2002-2012) and a consultant in patient safety at Partners Healthcare System (2012-2014).
-2018 will mark Priscilla’s fifth year on the board at the Needham Community Council.
+2020 will mark Priscilla’s seventh year on the Board of the Needham Community Council.